Construction of the World Trade Center: Floors

 The large, column-free space between the perimeter and core was bridged by prefabricated floor trusses.
 The floors supported their own weight, as well as live loads, provided lateral stability to the exterior walls, and distributed wind loads among the exterior walls.
 The floors consisted of 4 in thick lightweight concrete slabs laid on a fluted steel deck with shear connections for composite action.
 A grid of lightweight bridging trusses and main trusses supported the floors.
 The trusses had a span of 60 ft in the long-span areas and 35 ft in the short span area.

 The trusses connected to the perimeter at alternate columns, and were on 6 ft 8 in centers.
 The top chords of the trusses were bolted to seats welded to the spandrels on the exterior side and a channel welded to the core columns on the interior side.
 The floors were connected to the perimeter spandrel plates with viscoelastic dampers, which helped reduce the amount of sway felt by building occupants.

 Hat truss

 Hat trusses (or "outrigger truss") located from the 107th floor to the top of the buildings were designed to support a tall communication antenna on top of each building.
 Only the north tower, 1 World Trade Center, actually had an antenna fitted, which was added in 1978.
-The truss system consisted of six trusses along the long axis of the core and four along the short axis.
-This truss system allowed some load redistribution between the perimeter and core columns and supported the transmission tower.

 Wind effects

 The framed-tube design using steel core and perimeter columns protected with sprayed-on fire resistant material created a relatively lightweight structure that would sway more in response to the wind, compared to traditional structures such as the Empire State Building that have thick, heavy masonry for fireproofing of steel structural elements.
 During the design process, wind tunnel tests were done at Colorado State University and at the National Physical Laboratory in the United Kingdom to establish design wind pressures that the World Trade Center towers could be subjected to and structural response to those forces.

 Experiments were also done to evaluate how much sway occupants could tolerate.
 Subjects were recruited for "free eye exams," while the real purpose of the experiment was to subject them to simulated building sway and find out how much they could comfortably tolerate.
 Many subjects did not respond well, experiencing dizziness and other ill effects.
 One of the chief engineers Leslie Robertson worked with Canadian engineer Alan G. Davenport to develop viscoelastic dampers to absorb some of the sway.
 These viscoelastic dampers, used throughout the structures at the joints between floor trusses and perimeter columns, along with some other structural modifications reduced the building sway to an acceptable level.